ad-egg/eggify/README.md

 - CI/CD pipeline
 - website is 100% accessible

-If you have any good ideas for features, please contact Athena through [Twitter](https://twitter.com/CloudyCloak) or [LinkedIn](https://www.linkedin.com/in/ad-egg/).
+If you have any good ideas for features, please contact Athena through [LinkedIn](https://www.linkedin.com/in/ad-egg/).
 For deployment ideas, please contact Samie through [Twitter](https://twitter.com/AzadSamie) or [LinkedIn](https://www.linkedin.com/in/samieazad/).